 Luckily, that’s not happening as much these days, but there are still too many bros with horrendously poppy buzzword songs on country radio.

-He was right, it cooled off plenty, and since then we’ve seen a resurgance of more traditional country in the mainstream.
-There’s still a long way to go, however.
+He was right, it cooled off plenty, and since then we’ve seen a resurgence of more traditional country in the mainstream.
+But there’s still a long way to go, however.